 Promises to give: Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions are met or expire in the fiscal year in which the contributions are recognized.
 All other donor restricted contributions are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
-When a restriction is met or expires, net assets with donor restrictions are reclassified to net assets without donor restrictions are reclassified to net assets without donor restrictions.
+When a restriction is met or expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.